 Alcohol and Phenobarbital Abuse Treatment

-Withdrawal symptoms, ranging from merely uncomfortable to life-threatening, have long been known for people dependent on both alcohol and phenobarbital.
+Withdrawal symptoms—which range from merely uncomfortable to life-threatening—have long been known to be experienced by people dependent on both alcohol and phenobarbital.
 Serious withdrawal symptoms are similar for both substances, as well as their combination, and may include:

 - Anxiety and panic attacks.

 It is highly recommended that withdrawal from Luminal and alcohol be conducted under the supervision of trained medical staff at an inpatient medical or drug rehabilitation facility.
-The detox process from alcohol can result in seizures and can actually be deadly for long-term alcohol abusers.
-Supervised medical detox can ensure your safety during withdrawal and may administer certain medications to make the experience more comfortable.
+The detox process for alcohol addiction can result in seizures and can actually be deadly for long-term alcohol abusers.
+Supervised medical detox can ensure your safety during withdrawal and involves the administration of certain medications to make the experience more comfortable.